Emtricitabine/tenofovir alafenamide (By mouth)

 - Lower bone mineral density

 - If you are using this medicine for Pre-Exposure prophylaxis: You should be confirmed that you are HIV-negative before you start taking this medicine.
-You and your partner should be tested regularly (for at least 3 months) for HIV-1.
+You and your partner should be tested regularly (for at least 3 months) for Hive.
 You should also be tested regularly for other sexually transmitted disease, including syphilis or gonorrhea.

 - Your immune system may get stronger when you take HIV medicines.
 This could cause a hidden infection in your body to become active.
 Tell your doctor right away if you notice any changes in your health.

 - This medicine will not keep you from giving HIV to others.
 Always practice safe sex, even if your partner also has HIV.
 Do not share needles or other items that may have blood or body fluids on them.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine: